smitpi/PSSysTray/docs/docs/New-PSSysTrayConfigFile.md

 ```

 ### -CreateShortcut
-Create a shortcut to a .ps1 file that will launch the gui.
+Create a shortcut to a .ps1 file that will launch the GUI.

 ```yaml
 Type: SwitchParameter